 - Describe rehabilitation principles and techniques for treating these patients

 - Design an effective and appropriate rehabilitation program based on current clinical and scientific research

 - Integrate the information presented in this course and demonstrate problem-solving skills

-5. Apply the Biceps load test during examination of the female throwing athlete.
+5. Upon completion of the course the participant will be able to integrate the biceps load test during examination of the female throwing athlete.

 You may also be interested in the following product(s)